 Application deadline: None - rolling admissions for a September start

-This part-time MSc course is highly relevant to professionals already working in the financial services sector.
+This part-time MSc course in Finance and Investment is highly relevant to professionals already working in the financial services sector.
 In particular, it will be highly attractive to those looking to either extend the scope of their current responsibilities or to make a career change into an area such as portfolio management, security analysis, risk management, M & A, or financial consultancy.

 The innovative structure allows students to tailor the core courses as well as the electives to their individual interests.

 Students are offered the opportunity to take extra electives in the first year and complete the taught part of the degree in a shorter period.
 Please speak to the Admissions Officer for details.

 The structure of the part-time Finance & Investment programme is specifically designed to fit around the busy working lives of professionals working in the finance sector.
 It meets on Tuesday and Thursday evenings and offers a teaching and learning environment that fully complements the demands of working life*.

 The MSc course is a Chartered Financial Analyst Institute (CFA) Partner Programme and is accredited by the Chartered Institute of Securities & Investment (CISI).
 Please see the Accreditations tab for more information on how you can benefit from these partnerships.

 *Students should note that some elective modules or additional tutorial workshops may take place outside of these times.

 'The School is very career orientated.
 This comes through from the lecturers that teach here as well as the Careers Service'

 Graham describes more of his experiences at Cass....